cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       the BPF kube-proxy replacement.
 Meaning, while the first packet with L4 header will reach the backend, all subsequent packets will not due to service lookup failing.
       This will be addressed via `GH issue 10076 <https://github.com/cilium/cilium/issues/10076>`__.
+    * Cilium's DSR NodePort mode currently does not operate well in environments with TCP Fast Open (TFO) enabled.
+It is recommended to switch to ``snat`` mode in this situation.
     * Kubernetes Service sessionAffinity is currently not implemented.
       This will be addressed via `GH issue 9076 <https://github.com/cilium/cilium/issues/9076>`__.